City

 Do you need a car in Ketchikan, AK?

-Having a car in Ketchikan, Alaska, can be very helpful for job seekers.
-The city's public transportation is limited, and many job opportunities are spread out.
-A car allows for easy access to various parts of the city and surrounding areas.
+Owning a car in Ketchikan, AK, can greatly enhance your mobility and ease of commuting.
+The city’s public transportation system is limited, making a car essential for reaching remote areas and job sites.
+While the downtown area is compact and walkable, owning a car allows for easy access to other parts of the city and surrounding attractions.

 What is the job market like in Ketchikan, AK?